10 Ways To Monetize Your Online Content

 5. Add Ads to Your Site

-If you have a following of several thousand readers, placing ads on your blog or website could be quite lucrative.
+If you have a following of several thousand readers, placing ads on your blog or website could be a lucrative way to monetize your content.
 Content creators can choose from a few different payment structures when it comes to online ads:

 - Personal sale: A brand pays you a lump sum to place their ad on your site for a specific amount of time.